fleetdm/fleet/articles/fleet-4.20.0.md

 * Fixed a big in which the example payload for usage statistics included incorrect key names.

-* Fix a bug in which the count above the **Software** table would sometimes not appear.
+* Fixed a bug in which the count above the **Software** table would sometimes not appear.

 * Fix a bug in which the **Add hosts** button would not be displayed shown when search returns 0 hosts.